Nathan Bedford Forrest State Park: Tennessee River Folklife Museum

 The Tennessee River Folklife Museum is situated atop Pilot Knob at the end of State Route 191.
 The museum interprets the life and customs of people living along the lower Tennessee River in the late 19th and early 20th centuries.
-The center includes audio and video recordings, old implements used in musseling and a fully preserved 1950s-era jon boat.
+The center includes audio and video recordings, old implements used in musseling and a fully preserved 1950s-era johnboat.
 The museum also houses a small nature center displaying fish and reptiles commonly found in the area.

-Controversy surrounding naming the park after Forrest
+Naming controversy

-After Forrest and the Confederate States of America lost the American Civil War, Forrest became the first Grand Wizard of the white supremacist hate group, the Ku Klux Klan.
-He held this position of leadership from 1867 to 1869.
+Nathan Bedford Forrest's legacy as a Confederate general and founder of the Ku Klux Klan has periodically motivated proposals to remove his name from the park.
+Some members of the Tennessee state legislature made such a proposal in the aftermath of the 2015 Charleston church shooting.
+State Senator John Stevens, in whose district the park is located, said "I'm not for it or against it" but compared the removal of Forrest's name to the destruction of cultural heritage by the Islamic State of Iraq and Syria.

-By 1866, the year before Forrest became the first Grand Wizard of the KKK, the Klan was using public violence against black people and their allies as intimidation.
-They burned houses and attacked and killed black people, leaving their bodies on the roads.
-Due to the Klan's history of white supremacy and racist violence during Forrest's tenure as Grand Wizard (along with General Forrest's troops' massacre of surrendered African-American Union soldiers at the Battle of Fort Pillow during the American Civil War in 1864), controversy has arisen in recent years over memorials and entities named for Forrest, including Nathan Bedford Forrest High School in Jacksonville, Florida, and a proposal in Mississippi to honor Forrest on one of the state's specialty license plates.
+Similar controversy has arisen in recent years over memorials and entities named for Forrest, including Nathan Bedford Forrest High School in Jacksonville, Florida, and a proposal in Mississippi to honor Forrest on one of the state's specialty license plates.
 Nathan Bedford Forrest State Park is often mentioned amidst these controversies.